Schäftlarn Abbey: History

 The monastery was founded in 762 by Waltrich, a priest of noble family, on his own land.
 The monastery was dedicated to Saint Dionysius of Paris.
-The first monks came from the cathedral monastery of Saint Mary and Corbinian in Freising.
+The first monks came from the cathedral monastery of Saint Mary and Saint Corbinian in Freising.
 In the tenth century the monastery was turned into a house for lay canons.

 During the next two centuries the monastery grew as a result of various gifts and endowments (among them the estates of Schwabing and Hesselohe).
 In 955 the monastery was destroyed by the Hungarians who were then making marauding incursions into Germany.

 In 1140, Bishop Otto of Freising refounded it as a Premonstratensian monastery, with canons from Ursberg Abbey.
 Schäftlarn reached a high point in the cultivation of arts in the eighteenth century.
 It was dissolved during the secularisation of Bavaria in 1803.

 In 1866 King Ludwig II of Bavaria restored possession to the Benedictines, who set up a secondary school ("Gymnasium") here.